BorelEnzo/BorelEnzo.github.io/_posts/stuff/2023-10-31-hidden-in-plain-sight.md

 _The 3 does not seem to be defined._

-The second argument is the same of the passed parameter, which means that `filter_input(0, "param");` would extract the value of the parameter `param` sent through POST.
+The second argument is the same as the passed parameter, which means that `filter_input(0, "param");` would extract the value of the parameter `param` sent through POST.

 ## The routine `file_get_contents`